 THE WANDERERS ARE:

 As a young broadcast journalist in South Africa in the early 1990s, Catherine was dispatched on her first proper overseas jaunt: a political press trip to Kenya.
 She drank her first gin and tonic at Nairobi’s Norfolk Hotel, and stayed in a suite-with-a-view at the Mount Kenya Safari Club.
 With her appetite for travel thus whet, she set about remedying her lack of worldliness by gallivanting far and wide, and collecting stories as she went.
-She’s now visited around 60 countries, and has won awards for her writing on four continents.
-In 2017 she was named the Australian Society of Travel Writers’ Travel Writer of the Year, was an Explore Canada Awards of Excellence winner (Culinary Category) and received a Kennedy Award for Outstanding Journalism.
+She’s now visited over 60 countries, and has won awards for her writing on four continents.
+In 2017 and 2018 she was named ASTW Travel Writer of the Year and received consecutive Kennedy Awards for Outstanding Journalism.

 Back when a “gap year” was unheard of, 17-year-old Diana ignored parental concerns, threw her wanderlust into a backpack and headed for adventures in Israel and Europe.
 A career as a journalist over three decades has been regularly peppered with escapades for the sake of sanity.
-She currently works as Qantas Magazine’s Canberra restaurant writer, media liaison coordinator at the National Museum of Australia and media adviser for a group of regional Australian universities.
-She was previously Arts Editor of The Canberra Times.
+She currently works as media liaison coordinator at the National Museum of Australia and media adviser for a group of regional Australian universities.
+She was previously Arts Editor of The Canberra Times and Qantas Magazine’s Canberra restaurant writer.

 After studying Creative Arts and graduating from University, Zora became an avid traveller – have passport will travel wherever humanly possible!
 A successful career as a Designer, Art Director and Creative Director on various publications ranging from newspapers, news magazines and lifestyle magazines opened her eyes even wider to what the amazing world had to offer and she hasn’t stopped travelling since.
-Currently she is Art Director at Central West Lifestyle Magazine.
+Currently she is Art Director and writer at Regional Lifestyle Magazine.